Kiln Maintenance Guide: Tips for Top Performance

 I also check for any signs of wear and tear, such as warped or sagging areas, broken coils, or brittleness.
 It’s also important to examine the element grooves for any signs of damage, as they help to keep the heating elements in place.

 An important note: Maintaining a dry kiln will extend the life of your elements.
-Plus, you will not have a long element life if you high fire your kiln to cone 10.
+Plus, you will not have a long element life if you fire your kiln to cone 10.

 Element Replacement